Addon-Wars-2/AddonWars2/README.md

 - [x] Support different languages.
 - [x] Logging and wiriting logs locally.
   - [ ] Debug mode through EXE args => different logging levels.
+  - [ ] Provide a setting for the automatic clean-up of old logs to avoid disk pollution.
 - [x] Application configuration stored locally.
 Using another application version of starting a different .exe won't break anything since it will look for the same directory anyway and load the configuration from there.
 - [ ] Searching for GW2 installation directory and /addons sub-directory automatically rather than selecting it manually.
 - [ ] A list of approved add-ons available for installation.